webplatform/docs/css/properties/text-align/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Needs Review
-|Content=Compatibility Incomplete, Examples Needed
 |Checked_Out=No
-|Editorial notes=Needs information in the Usage section.
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The text-align CSS property describes how inline content like text is aligned in its parent block element. text-align does not control the alignment of block elements itself, only their inline content.}}
+{{Summary_Section|The <code>text-align</code> CSS property describes how inline content like text is aligned in its parent block element. text-align does not control the alignment of block elements itself, only their inline content.}}
 {{CSS Property
 |Initial value=start, or a nameless value that acts as left if direction is ltr, right if direction is rtl, if start is not supported by the browser.
 |Applies to=block containers